“We’ve spent 260 days together and haven’t had a disagreement”: When Covid hit, this long-distance couple found love in Toronto

 Natasha: When Eric and I met, we’d both recently gone through breakups, so we knew what we didn’t want in a relationship.
 I wanted to be with someone who had depth and who shared the same values.
 I’d never been on any of the apps before, but I liked the idea of getting to know somebody from the inside out.
 We both joined Raya—a dating app for entrepreneurs and creatives—on December 26.
 Once we matched, I woke up to a beautiful and intense message from him.

 Eric: I was looking through Natasha’s pictures and saw one of her onstage doing a TED Talk.
 I watched the talk, in which she speaks about the challenges she faced as a young single mother.
-It seemed like we had parallel lives—I had also been a young, single father (all our kids are grown now).
+It seemed like we had parallel lives—I had also been a young, single father.
 So I sent her a message about how valuable and inspiring her TED Talk was.
 That was how the conversation started for the two of us.

 Natasha: We messaged a bit for the next few days, and on New Year’s Eve, we got on the phone and ended up talking for eight hours.
 We rang in the new year while I was on the east coast; then, three hours later, we rang in the new year for him on the west coast.
 I felt like I’d known this person for a long time.
 I felt so connected to him.